 If you’re looking for a great first recipe for your new Instant Pot, this is the one.
-All-in-one instant pot chicken and brown rice is an easy, balanced one-pot meal the whole family will love.
+All-in-one instant pot chicken and brown rice is an easy, balanced one-pot meal for dinner ideas the whole family will love.
 We love how care-free cooking in the Instant Pot is!

 One thing I’m figuring out is that there is a learning curve for pressure cooking in the Instant Pot.
 Recipes will say a meal is “30 minutes” but neglect to mention the time it takes for the pot to build pressure or release pressure.
 So I am including all that for my fellow newbies.

 Why we love the Instant Pot and this particular meal

 I’ve spent hours pouring over Instant Pot recipes and my user manual.
 It’s such a new set of techniques to master!
 But I love this recipe because it uses basic techniques that I’ve successfully replicated more than once!

 We love how low-effort the Instant Pot makes this meal!
 Chop a couple things, saute the onions (in the pot!), then throw everything in and start it.
 It’s easy like a crockpot, only you never have to stir it like some slow cooker recipes, and it’s much faster!
 I the ease of slow cooker style cooking without the worry of leaving a pot on while you’re out during the day.

 This particular recipe is also great because it’s one-pot.
 To me, that is a huge win!
 Since I am probably getting rid of my rice cooker to make room for this appliance, I want to be able to cook everything together when I can.
 You cook your veggies, brown rice, and chicken all at once!

 Speaking of ingredients, we love this recipe because it uses such wholesome ingredients.
 With brown rice, veggies, and chicken you’re getting in three food groups and filling up on fiber, protein, and vitamins.

 Step by step Instant Pot chicken and brown rice